 ORGANIZED TOURS: This is the most popular way to see the highlights of Jordan and surprisingly, offers some substantial value.
 By taking a tour, you're able to pay largely discounted prices when compared to booking travel individually.
 This allows people to see more of Jordan for the same budget of far fewer places than if you planned the trip on your own.
 When we were backpacking in Jordan, this is how we maximized both our time and budget.
 This is the tour we took: 8 Day Jordan Explorer

 SHARED TAXIS: You can also find shared taxis, which wait for all their seats to fill up before they leave.
-These often go to the touristy destinations or pilgrimage sights such as Mount Nebo and can be a cost-effective way of getting around.
+These often go to touristy destinations or pilgrimage sights such as Mount Nebo and can be a cost-effective way of getting around.

 15 Days Cairo to Amman